 You can download and mail in your Washington D.C.
 Articles of Organization, or you can create an account and file online.
 For this first step, choose your preferred method below.

-Option 1: Create an account with Washington D.C.’s Department of Consumer and Regulatory Affairs.
+Option 1: Create an account with Washington D.C.’s Department of Licensing and Consumer Protection.
 From the user homepage, scroll down to the “Limited Liability Company” section of the “Domestic” list.
 Select “DLC-1 LLC/PLLC Articles of Organization Web.”

 - OR -

-Option 2: Download the Articles of Organization PDF from Washington D.C.’s Department of Consumer and Regulatory Affairs website.
-This form will need to be mailed to the Corporation Division or submitted in-person.
+Option 2: Download the Articles of Organization PDF from Washington D.C.’s Department of Licensing and Consumer Protection website.
+This form will need to be mailed to the Corporation Division or submitted in person.